 This type of mineral clay has been known to the Indigenous people of Canada for centuries.
-It is estimated that the first contact with a representative or modern science took place in the 1940's.
-The government started a new system to provide medical care to the inhabitants to some Canada's most remote and isolated communities.
+It is estimated that the first contact with a representative of modern science took place in the 1940's when the government started to provide medical care to the inhabitants in some Canada's most remote and isolated communities.

-Doctors were engaged to make a circuit of the tiny towns and fishing villages that dot the northern coastline, on a route that would be repeated several times a year.
-One route passed a village where the children suffered from a variety of rashes and skin lesions, obviously a result of the climate and a lack of basic medical facilities.
-It was promised, when the doctors returned, they would bring the appropriate modern ointments, salves, and antibiotic skin creams to correct the problems being experienced by these children.
+Doctors visited the tiny towns and fishing villages along the northern coastline repeatedly several times a year.
+One route passed a village where the children were suffering from a variety of rashes and skin lesions, likely a result of the climate and access to medical facilities.
+It was promised, when the doctors returned, they would bring the appropriate modern ointments, salves, and antibiotic skin creams to help cure the problem.

 Months later with a planeload of supplies, the doctors were astonished to discover that the children were completely cured.
 Had someone been through the village?
-The natives explained that they had merely taken the children to visit “the mud baths”.
-The natives described a tidal flat where particular clay was to be found, a clay known and used by the tribe for its healing properties.
+The locals explained that they had merely taken the children to visit “the mud baths”.
+They described a tidal flat where a particular clay was known and used by the village for its healing properties.

-The Indigenous people took the doctors to the location.
+The locals took the doctors to the location.
 They waited until late after midnight, at the lowest tide, and was led out onto the tidal flat.
-The receding tide had exposed a hidden hot spring where the mud around the spring was hot and steaming in the night air.
-And there was more to the spring: oozing and bubbling from the hot spring, a greenish clay was discovered.
+The receding tide had exposed a hidden hot spring steaming in the night air.
+And there was more to the spring, oozing and bubbling from the hot spring, a greenish clay was discovered.

-This, was the secret of the recovery of the children: a gift from the depths of the earth, brought to the surface by a hot spring at only one point, its location a closely guarded secret for hundreds of years.
+This, was the secret of the recovery of the children: a gift from the depths of the earth, brought to the surface by a hot spring, its location a closely guarded secret for hundreds of years.
 Now, years later, the secret and benefits of the clay is being passed onto you through DorMauri facial products.